aniqp/ssh_proxy/README.md

 ### Config File
 An example config.yaml file is provided in the project root, with all information filled except the llm API key.
 I used an OpenAI API key for this project.
-Note that for keys, the path to the key is specified, and for passwords, a bcrypted password is used.

 ### Docker Compose
 The application config and session logs are mounted to the upstream host as a volume.